glennlopez/Archive.ProjectEuler/README.md

 =================
 This is where I store all my solutions for <b>projecteuler.net</b>.
-ProjectEuler is my excuse for doing recreational-math which allows me to work on my problemsolving skills while understanding math in a fun and engaging way.
+ProjectEuler is my excuse for doing recreational-math, allowing me to work on my problem solving skills and finding out which areas of a computer language and math concepts I still need to work on.